VasulenkoIllia/contract-editor/README.md

 - Responsive design for different screen sizes
 - Counterparties management with database storage
 - Auto-fill form fields from saved counterparties
-- Docker support for database deployment
+- Full Docker support for easy deployment and development